 “I’ll call her when I’m in the car,” he said.

 Maybe that was the issue as well.
 He’d come too close to losing Courtney this past summer.
-Every time she undressed, the scar of the bullet hole on her body mocked him.
-Showing how he was truly unable to fully protect her at times.
-It seemed like only yesterday he’d been holding her bloody body in his hands, begging her to fight to stay alive.
+Every time she undressed, the scar of the bullet hole on her body mocked him, evidence of how he was truly unable to fully protect her at all times.
+It seemed like only yesterday he’d been holding her bloody body in his arms, begging her to fight to stay alive.
 Her glassy eyes staring up at him with fear as her hands shook.
-Nightmares haunted him, waking him in a cold sweat, the feeling of her life leaving her body too real in his dreams for even his subconscious state to handle.
+Nightmares haunted him, waking him in a cold sweat, the feel of her life leaving her body too real in his dreams for even his subconscious state to handle.